September is almost over and the festive season is near.

 Your customers are probably delaying their shopping plans for that big sale.
-Well, at least I am.

 Optimize Your Ecommerce Store for High Traffic

-Check your website up and running
+- Check your website up and running

 Since more and more people are going to show up to your website for holiday shopping and this is going to put stress on your servers.

 #2 Upgrade to the Best Hosting Provider

-Most of the business owners make a mistake of choosing either shared hosting or a poorly configured setup.
+Most business owners make the mistake of choosing either shared hosting or a poorly configured setup.
 Usually, shared hosting can’t handle the rush even if you’re a medium business.

 Once you opt for the best hosting provider, you don’t have to sweat over speed, security, and support.
 Choose the ones with 24*7 Expert Support so that even if your website goes down at any time, they are able to fix the issue within minutes.

-Security is Everything
+#3 Security is Everything

-Just like us, cyber criminals love seasonal sales too.
-Since most of the business owners don’t really care about website security.
+Since most business owners don’t really care about website security.
 This, in turn, leads to more customer data breaches during seasonal sales.

 Here are some quick tips to make sure you’ve ensured customer security:

-Check if your eCommerce transactions, network access points, customer logins and everything else is secure.
+Check if your eCommerce transactions, network access points, customer logins, and everything else is secure.

-II.
-Run cyber attack tests
+2. Run cyber attack tests

 If not, then ask your network admins to patch the flaws before the holiday season starts.

-III.
-Get HTTPS
+3. Get HTTPS

 Use SSL (Secure Sockets Layer) authentication to let your visitors know that their personal information safe with you.

 A lock icon will be enabled along with a green address bar: